mediafinger/chimera_http_client/README.markdown

 By default no logging is happening.
 If you need request logging, you can pass your custom Logger to the key `logger` when initializing the `Connection`.
 It will write to `logger.info` when starting and when completing a request.

+### Caching responses

+To cache all the reponses of a connection, just pass the optional parameter `cache` to its initializer.
+You can also overwrite the connection's cache configuration by passing the parameter `cache` to any `get` call.

+Read more about how to use it: https://github.com/typhoeus/typhoeus#caching

 ### Example usage

 To use the gem, it is recommended to write wrapper classes for the endpoints used.
 While it would be possible to use the `get, get!, post, post!, put, put!, patch, patch!, delete, delete!` or also the bare `request.run` methods directly, wrapper classes will unify the usage pattern and be very convenient to use by veterans and newcomers to the team.
 A wrapper class could look like this: